How Much is a Satellite Dish?

 You can expect to pay between £50 and £100 to remove a TV aerial.
 However, the exact cost of removing a TV aerial will be determined by several factors, including:

-If you need a TV aerial, this could make more sense to replace it with a like-for-like model rather than wanting to get rid of it entirely.
-The cost varies depending on whether your aerial is on your roof or even in your loft, but a resembling replacement may end up being less expensive than removing your old aerial entirely.
+If you still need a TV aerial, it could make more sense to replace it with a like-for-like model rather than getting rid of it entirely.
+The cost varies depending on whether your aerial is on your roof or in your loft.

 FAQs